-A co-production by Schaubühne Berlin (Hamlet, Sydney Festival 2010) and Complicité (UK) director Simon McBurney (The Encounter, Sydney Festival 2017), this bold, technically adventurous and sexually charged staging of Austrian Stefan Zweig’s 1939 novel is a masterful and newly prescient portrait of a Europe stumbling toward chaos.
+A co-production by Schaubühne Berlin and Complicité (UK) director Simon McBurney, this bold, technically adventurous and sexually charged staging of Austrian Stefan Zweig’s 1939 novel is a masterful and newly prescient portrait of a Europe stumbling toward chaos.

 Written over a period of years and completed when Zweig was exiled in London, Beware of Pity follows the misadventures of Anton Hofmiller, a young cavalry officer who falls in love with Edith, the partially paralysed daughter of a local landowner, then breaks her heart.